jonelo/jacksum-for-linux/README.md

 ### Extract the installation script

-On most GNU/Linux derivates you can use
+On most GNU/Linux derivates, and on macOS you can enter
 ```
 $ tar xfvj jacksum*.tar.bz2 ; cd jacksum-file-browser-integration/
 ```

-On Sun/Oracle Solaris you should use
+On most Unix derivates, such as Sun/Oracle Solaris you can enter
 ```
 $ bunzip2 < jacksum*.tar.bz2 | tar xfv - ; cd jacksum-file-browser-integration/
 ```